We are sorry to say there will be no Liddiard Trophy race in 2021

 Thank you to all competitors and volunteers who ran and helped to run the 2019 edition of the Liddiard Trophy.
 Given the current environment, the 2020 edition has been cancelled.
-We hope to see you at the next one!
+We hope to see you in 2021!

 The Liddiard Trophy is a prestigious and historic cross country fixture hosted annually by Queen's Park Harriers at Fryent Country Park in Kingsbury.

 Clubs from all over London compete for the famous prize which commemorates Mr E.J.
 Liddiard (pictured right), the longest-surviving founder member of the club.

 He was one of a group of pupils at St Jude's Institute who decided to create a sports club involving athletics and football among other activities (The footballers, incidentally, would end up breaking away and merging with Christ Church Rangers to form the modern-day Queen’s Park Rangers).